FuelLabs/fuel-block-committer/README.md

 The service will signal its unhealthy state to external monitoring systems (via health checks), which can then trigger an automatic restart of the service.

-To configure RPC failover, specify multiple WebSocket RPC endpoints using the `COMMITTER__ETH__RPC_CONFIGS` environment variable (using `wss://` URLs) and set the appropriate failover configuration parameters.
+To configure RPC failover, specify multiple WebSocket RPC endpoints using the `COMMITTER__ETH__ENDPOINTS` environment variable (using `wss://` URLs) and set the appropriate failover configuration parameters.